nripstein/What-Bird-is-That/README.md

 # future plans
 - [ ] make script for scraping other types of birds so it can classify more (no white swan or flamingo included in dataset)
 - [ ] Ideally scrape habitat location images from wikipedia (seems very hard after a few hours of trying because there's no consistent naming convention)
+- [ ] if length of wikipedia summary section is too short, use the description [Wood Duck is good example of very short summary page and longer description](https://en.wikipedia.org/wiki/Wood_duck)

 # version 2: